keyalea/mitre-attack-pkb/README.md

 ## Adding notes

 Notes live in `notes.js`.
 Each entry is an HTML string keyed by technique ID.
-Example of note with the T1059.001 subtechnique:
+Example of note inserted into the T1059.001 subtechnique:

 ```javascript
 "T1059.001": "<p>PowerShell: watch for encoded commands (-enc) and suspicious parent processes.</p>",
 ```

 Leave the value as `""` to mark a technique as a placeholder with no notes yet.
 Two example notes are included at the top of the file — `T1589` and `T1589.001` — to demonstrate plain text and paragraph-tag formatting.
-The ICS entry `T0813` shows how to include a reference link.
+The ICS entry `T0813` shows a reference link.

 The file is organised into four sections: